-Because it is critical that people are well-prepared for class in order for the events we will do in class to work out, I will regularly have you either take a short quiz or write for a few minutes in response to the reading you were assigned, and sometimes in response to questions that I have assigned along with your reading.
+Because it is critical that people are well-prepared for class in order for the events we will do in class to work out, I will regularly have you either take a short quiz and/or write for a few minutes in response to the reading you were assigned, and sometimes in response to questions that I have assigned along with your reading.
 MISSED QUIZZES AND WRITING ASSIGNMENTS MAY NOT BE MADE UP, unless you have missed such an assessment for reasons that were fully justifiable and over which you had no control.
 (I will be the one who determines whether your circumstance justifies any mercy.)
-However, I will drop students' two lowest scores, including missed assignments, in tabulating their final grade.
+However, I will drop one or two of students' lowest scores, including missed assignments, in tabulating their final grade.

-EXAMS:
+EXAM:

-There will be two exams, each covering assigned readings and the content of class activities, discussions, and lectures, including visual images.
-Each exam will include both a written component and a component in which you must physically show how to do practices of ancient sports and warfare that we have learned in class.
+There will be one exam, given during our final exam time, that covers assigned readings and the content of class activities, discussions, and lectures, including visual images.
 MISSED EXAMS MAY BE MADE UP ONLY IF MISSED FOR ONE OF THE FOLLOWING REASONS, and only with appropriate documentation: debilitating illness, family emergency, mandatory religious obligation, or participation in authorized College activities.
 Please speak with me if you have a different reason for your absence that you think may be excusable.
 You must make every effort to contact me before the exam if a make-up is necessary, and you must take the make-up exam within five class days of the scheduled date.
-Our final exam will be offered on Friday, Oct.
-10, at 9:30 AM.
+Our final exam will be offered on Friday, Dec.
+11, at 3:00 PM in our regular classroom.